How to Prepare for Your SSDI Hearing

 Yes, the hearing will be audio recorded by an assistant.
 Given that the hearing is only audio recorded, you are encouraged to speak loudly and clearly and vocalize any movements you are making.
 For example, say "Yes" or "No" instead of nodding your head.

 Other people in the courtroom with you will be the ALJ, the hearing assistant who records the proceedings, your SSDI representative (if applicable) and any approved witnesses whom you invite to the hearing.
-The judge also may bring in medical or vocational experts to help obtain all the information needed to make a fair decision.
+The judge and your representative.

 The medical expert is a physician the judge calls to review the records of your treating physicians and to provide opinions on the testimony.
 The medical expert doesn't perform an examination and may ask some questions of you related to your condition - with permission from the judge and your representative.